floci-az

 FLOCI_AZ_PORT 4577 Port exposed by the API

-FLOCI_AZ_BASE_URL http://localhost:4577 Base URL for the emulator
+FLOCI_AZ_BASE_URL http://localhost:4577 Base URL used when the emulator returns service URLs

 FLOCI_AZ_TLS_ENABLED false Enable HTTP+HTTPS on the same port via protocol-sniffing proxy